 If prior coursework allows an applicant to be placed in the 2. core semester or above, a transfer (change of enrollment or new enrollment) can be immediately accomplished at the Registrar's Office within the customary time periods (registration deadline for a transfer from another university, re-registration period for a transfer within RWTH).
 If you are unsure whether placement in a higher core semester is possible for you, we once again want to stress how important it is that you apply in a timely manner during the time periods given above.

 Coursework completed in other courses of study or at other universities is credited if it is comparable to coursework in the Bachelor's degree program in Computer Science in quantity and content.
-In case of a degree program change, the Registrar's Office also requires a so-called certificate of good standing.
-You need to send a written application to the chairperson of the Computer Science Examination Board in order to have prior coursework recognized, or to have such a certificate of good standing issued.

 - Please only use the following two forms when applying to the examination board: Recognition of prior academic performance (de) and Issuance of a certificate of good standing (de)

 - Only fully completed applications with all required documents attached can be processed quickly!

 - Please check that all personal information is correct and complete!